ivoyager/ivoyager-changelogs/README.md

 * Copyright notices updated for 2020.

 ### Bug fixes
-* Fixed bug causing target body to disappear momentarily during transition from Top to Zoom viewpoint.
+* Fixed bug causing target body to disappear momentarily during transition from Top to Zoom viewpoint (due to not updating near property during camera move).

 # _godot-3.2_ branch (submodule only)
 Tested w/ Godot 3.2 release candidate 2.
 Will merge into _master_ with Godot 3.2 release.